robinboncoeur/Art/docs/writing/W_DiscussE.md

 **I've done something Dad would hate even more than Wardrobe.**

 That's interesting because suddenly Roger becomes the shadow over **two acts of self-determination**.
 Roger has a plan for Charlie's work.
 Charlie has chosen differently.
 Roger presumably has expectations about what sort of young man Charlie should become.
 Charlie has quietly begun interfering with that process too.
 Charlie may not consciously join those things together.
 I'd rather he didn't.
 The reader can.

+---

+### And then: Reality

-### And then comes the really painful possibility
+And then comes the really painful possibility.
 Roger hasn't actually done anything.
 That's what makes this good.
 Charlie can become increasingly anxious about a confrontation that exists almost entirely **in anticipation**.
 Lauren might even say:

 > “Your father hasn't said any of that.”

-And Charlie knows.
+Charlie knows.
 That's no comfort whatsoever.
 Because the fear isn't:

 **Dad said he'll throw me out.**

 It's:

-**I know what Dad wanted me to become.
+**I know what Dad wants me to become.
 I have rejected it.
 I don't want to be there when he discovers how completely.**

 That is a very different reason for leaving home.
 And wonderfully, Charlie can be **wrong about Roger without being wrong about needing independence**.
 That's the nuance I'd protect.

+---

-### The housing search then becomes character revelation
+### The housing search

+A character revelation.
 Rather than plot logistics, every attempted solution tells us something about Charlie's actual position in the world.
 He doesn't drive.
 He doesn't have much money.
 He doesn't have mates.
 He has no social network of his own outside Wardrobe.

 He can search Torquay, Jan Juc, Anglesea—but a map saying somewhere is nearby doesn't mean Charlie can actually **live there**.
 Then he finally tells Lauren.

 And that conversation could be superb because Lauren may initially misunderstand the problem.
 Perhaps she thinks Charlie is asking her to deal with Roger.
 Charlie doesn't want her to.
 Or she says Roger doesn't control whether Charlie works at Wardrobe.

 Charlie knows that.
 Or:

 *You don't have to move out.*